 -type of item

-When exercising, cooking, playing hide and seek, looking at books - doing everything basically !!! please look to be using key vocabulary for your child- numbers, colours, shapes, positional language - in, out, on, under, days of the week, times of the day (morning/night) weather, etc.
+When exercising, cooking, playing hide and seek, looking at books - doing everything basically !!!
+You could use the key vocabulary and symbols for your child- numbers, colours, shapes, positional language - in, out, on, under, days of the week, times of the day (morning/night) weather, etc. to encourage learning practically.

 Cooking as a teaching tool

 In school we try to teach functional cooking skills alongside practical Maths, Science, communication and English as much as we are able to.
-We are in a unique position at the moment where your child has the opportunity to learn and embed some extremely useful skills that should help to increase their independence now and for their futures.
-Cooking with you every day could help in a number of ways -
+Cooking at home could help in a number of ways -

 Please find a Cooking Skills document in the resources section below which highlights ways that you can use cooking to learn with your child at home.